 Applicants who pay a tuition deposit for the Summer or Fall semester may request a refund through May 1 and for the Spring semester through November 1.
-The applicant must request a tuition deposit refund through their Admissions Counselor.
-A tuition deposit refund form must be filled out by the Admissions Counselor and submitted to the Vice President of Enrollment Management for approval.
+Students must request a refund in writing prior to the deadline in order to get a full refund.
+Requests made after the May 1st or November 1st deadline will not be considered.